nishkt/First-website-php/README.md

 There are 9 php files under the following names:
 1. mainpage.php

 This file contains the html content for the website.
 It includes some php code for viewing the login inputs.
 It also uses php to show if a user is signed in or not through starting a session.
+It is the equivalent of the index file.

 2. contactform.php